CryptidDragon/CryptidDragon/README.md

 Female | Age 25 | USA

+Been playing Pony.town off and on since 2017! :)

 Though I'm an adult, I typically play on the Safe server on Pony.town since the 18+ server generally allows ""adult"" topics/NSFW, and I'm personally not comfortable with that.

-I am fairly quiet, socially awkward, and very introverted.
-I'm not that great at carrying conversations.
-Bear with me, lol! :J
+I am fairly quiet and socially awkward.
+Sorry in advance if I don't contribute to the conversation much!
+Bear with me, lol! :)

-If I randomly disconnect, it is most likely my connection being flaky.

 I have no interest in romance/shipping, so PLEASE do NOT interact with my Pony.town characters/cosplays with any romantic/shippy intention (ESPECIALLY if you're a minor!!
 I'm an adult!
 It's very uncomfy!!); thank you for understanding!! :)